coldtest-berlin/deterministic-hex-password-generator/README.md

 ## 🎯 Concept & User Experience

-Unlike traditional password generators, you don't need to view or read the full hash.
+Unlike traditional SHA-256 generators, you don't need to view or read the full hash.
 You only need to copy it.

 ### Why only 3 characters are shown:
 - **Quasi-Checksum Control:** Displaying only the first 3 hex characters lets you instantly verify that you typed your master phrase correctly without revealing the whole password.